mikekirby/summer/README.markdown

 ## Installation

 The project is currently in "preview" state 'cause that's all the rage nowadays.
 No there's no invites, BUT everybody gets access to it.
-Sorry to inform you that you'll have to clone it and then run `ore` to create a gem in the pkg directory.
+Sorry to inform you that you'll have to clone it and then run `rake install` if you want to use it.

 ## Usage